 Newcastle upon Tyne which is commonly known as Newcastle is a city in Tyne and Wear in the England.
 Newcastle is known for its art, music and nightlife and is one of the liveliest and most diverse cities of England.
 Places to visit and see in Newcastle are: The River Tyne, a short walk from the station, this place has pedestrian path on either sides; The Tyne Bridge, a compression arch suspended-deck bridge; The High Level Bridge, a wrought iron tied arch bridge that was built in the 19th century; The Gateshead Millennium Bridge; remains of Castle Keep; Central Arcade, a Victorian style shopping arcade; Grainger Town; Hadrian's Wall; Grey's Monument; Grainger Town; The Vampire Rabbit; St Nicholas Cathedral; and Stowell Street.

-Explore the best journey planner for your visit to Newcastle Upon Tyne and create a flawless plan in few simple steps!
+Explore the best travel planner for your visit to Newcastle Upon Tyne and create a flawless plan in few simple steps!